 We don’t call weddings in India “BIG FAT INDIAN WEDDINGS” for no reason, weddings are a grand affair in the country spanning over several days of splendid celebrations with music, floor breaking dances, colorful rituals and splendid outfits!
-Every religion and region bring specific and unique customs attached to a wedding which are of utter importance.
+Every religion and region brings specific and unique Indian wedding traditions and customs that are of utter importance.
 Indian parents start planning for the marriage of their daughter and son from the day they are born and teach them how important this lifetime relationship is.
 It is a big deal for a girl since she will have to leave her parents’ home to mark a new journey with her life-partner.
 Every girl dreams of this day to be special and out of a fairy tale story which she can cherish all her life.
 For parents, it is a dream come true to see their children finally settled happily into their new lives and for the couple, it is a journey marking the beginning of love and excitement.
 The planning is elaborate especially on the girl’s side which includes everything from clothes to jewelry to food to the venue to little little arrangements for various ceremonies.

-The wedding ceremonies can last anywhere from three to five days depending on the culture and religion.
+The Indian wedding traditions and ceremonies can last anywhere from three to five days, depending on the culture and religion.
 Lots of excitement fills the family and relatives with sheer joy and they also start planning in advance their outfits and looks for different occasions.
 Looking into the traditions of Indian weddings is like entering a world of its own which is so rich and colorful!

 HINDU WEDDINGS CUSTOMS AND RITUALS

-The diversity in Hindu weddings is profound in India since the traditions vary even with state and region adding more flavor and fun to the wedding rituals.
+The diversity in Hindu wedding traditions is profound in India since they vary even with state and region, adding more flavor and fun to the wedding rituals.
 A Hindu wedding is as vibrant as it gets and is immersed in grandeur and joyful celebrations which start months before the actual wedding day.
 The main rituals which are of utmost importance in a Hindu marriage are Kanyadaan, Panigrahana and Saptapadi.
-Let us look into the traditions which make these weddings so extraordinary!
+Let us look into the Hindu wedding traditions which make these events so extraordinary!

 HOROSCOPE MATCHING OR KUNDLI MILAAN: This is the first step before proceeding in a Hindu wedding.
 An astrologer takes the kundli or patrika of both boy and girl and matches the qualities or gun.
 If everything is ok as per him, then the parents agree and proceed to meet and if it does not match, then parents most of the times prefer not to talk further.
 These days, the young generation restrains from this ceremony and do not believe in horoscope matching.